scikit-learn/blog/_posts/2022-01-22-chiara-interview.md

 1. __What are your hobbies, outside of work and open source?__

     I really like to read, especially aloud, to whoever is in the room.
 Luckily my kids stay, in general… others might decide not to.
-I contribute to wikibooks.it, here and there.
+I contribute to [wikisource.it](https://it.wikisource.org), here and there.

     The movie I have watched more is “Ratatouille”.
 “Barry Lindon” is just after.
 I love languages, I am not talking about the programming ones.
 I like to learn how they have evolved.
 I found it fascinating to know how many they are and how they reflect our humanity.